dan-t-data/saas-billing-churn-analysis/README.md

 ---

 ## Executive Summary
 At Vastian, I conducted a churn analysis to quantify recurring revenue loss and uncover billing-driven churn risks.
-To ensure rigor, I built an end-to-end workflow across SQL, Excel, and Tableau:
+To ensure rigor, I built an end-to-end workflow across **Excel, SQL, and Tableau**:

-- **SQL** to join Salesforce and NetSuite datasets (customers, subscriptions, invoices) and calculate churn drivers.

-- **Excel** to clean, validate, and stress-test KPIs before visualization.
+- **Excel** → cleaned and validated a 10k-row sample to spot inconsistencies and stress-test KPI logic.
+- **SQL** → scaled those cleaning rules to the full dataset, joined customers/subscriptions/invoices, and added churn flags and delay buckets.

-- **Tableau** to design an interactive dashboard for executive decision-making.
+- **Tableau** → designed an interactive dashboard to deliver insights for executive decision-making.

+In practice, I uploaded three clean CSVs into Tableau and created relationships to build the dashboard.
+To demonstrate a production-ready approach, I also authored SQL scripts that replicate the same joins and enrichments.

-This analysis revealed that enterprise accounts on manual payment methods (Check/Wire) had the highest churn, worsened by late payments and regional concentration in the South & Midwest.
+The analysis revealed that enterprise accounts on manual payment methods (Check/Wire) had the highest churn, worsened by late payments and regional concentration in the South & Midwest.
 Recommendations to migrate customers to automated billing and strengthen collections could protect ~$380M ARR.

 ---
 ## Dataset Structure
-The dataset consisted of three tables, including information about customers, subscriptions, and invoices.
+The dataset consisted of three entities: **customers**, **subscriptions**, and **invoices**.
 <img width="1084" height="765" alt="schema-diagram" src="https://github.com/user-attachments/assets/9a489c1b-2ebd-4da8-83c1-d8d300f30e92" />

 ---